timpel301/game/README.md

 # ABOUT

-This is a web browser based game with physics using java script.
+This is a web browser based animated game projecz with physics using JavaScript following a FreeCodeCamp tutorial.
-Following FreeCodeCamp tutorial.